matt77hias/Blog/_posts/2018-01-27-cpp-wishlist.md

 The aforementioned `GetProcessTimes` is, as one would guess, only available for Windows operating systems.
 The `std` leaves us thus empty-handed.
 But even if C's `clock` worked the way it is supposed to on all platforms, we still need a clock inside `<chrono>` with an interface similar to the other clocks (`std::chrono::system_clock`, `std::chrono::steady_clock`, `std::chrono::high_resolution_clock`).

 # Unused values in structured bindings
-A typical application of C++17's [structured bindings](http://en.cppreference.com/w/cpp/language/structured_binding) is a ranged-based loop.
+A typical application of C++17's [structured bindings](http://en.cppreference.com/w/cpp/language/structured_binding) is a [ranged-based for loop](https://en.cppreference.com/w/cpp/language/range-for).
 Not every value obtained from the structured binding, however, needs to be used.
 For example: consider that we only want to output the values of a map data structure.
 So we do not care about the keys.
 Then we can write something like this:

 ```c++